swiftlang/swift-evolution/proposals/NNNN-noncopyable-structs-and-enums.md

-These limitations could be addressed in the future by exposing the ability for computed properties to also provide "read" and "modify" coroutines, which would have the ability to yield borrows of properties without copying them.
+These limitations could be addressed in the future by exposing the ability for computed properties to also provide "read" and "modify" coroutines, which would have the ability to yield borrowing or mutating access to properties without copying them.

 ### Using stored properties and enum cases of `@noncopyable` type